ontherays/5G_network_Slice_iiotntust/README.md

 * Add Mobility support (Handover testing)
 * Integrate with a real Qualcomm 5G device for field simulation
 * Incorporate QXDM logs for deep packet inspection and diagnostics
+* Can have multiple slices to improve security. connectivity and reliability.
 * Extend to 5G SA slicing orchestration platforms like OpenSlice